pipobscure/qrpng/Readme.md

       // png contains the PNG as a buffer.
 You can write it to a file for example.
     });

+It has only one function:

+    function qr(content[, scale], callback)

+scale is the pixel extent of a QR-Code data pixel.

 ## Install

     npm install qrpng